uva-math/uva-math-code/info/documentation/contribute.md

 owner to "pull", or incorporate, your changes into the main code).
 This is done as follows.

-Suppose you want to edit a simple piece of information, e.g. add your new publication (for adding/changing the picture resort to way number 0 above, or create a local fork of the website code, make changes there, and create a pull-request).
+Suppose you want to edit a simple piece of information, e.g. correct a typo, or add your new publication (for adding/changing the picture resort to way number 0 above, or create a local fork of the website code, make changes there, and create a pull-request).
 Here are the steps:

 1. Go to your page such as [`{{site.url}}/people/aso9t/`]({{site.url}}/people/aso9t/),